 The unique Bionade production process preserves the sweetness in the fruits so that less sugar needs to be added in comparison to conventional fizzy drinks.
 Of course, even here we only use EU organic quality.
-Our organic cane sugar continues to be supplied by a long-standing trading partner in Thailand but, in the long term, we aim to obtain it from European sugar beet.
+Our organic cane sugar continues to be supplied by a long-standing trading partner in Paraguay but, in the long term, we aim to obtain it from European sugar beet.

 ORGANIC MALTING BARLEY

 Flowers make everyone happy.
 But barley makes us even more happy.
 At least when it’s 100 percent organic and comes directly from our region.